 Madonna wrote the song in 1982 after landing her first recording contract with Sire Records.
 It was rumoured to have been written about Mark Kamins, although we’re unsure whether that has ever been confirmed by Madonna herself.

 On August 20 1995, Human Nature was released in Europe as the final single from the Bedtime Stories album.

 In North America, Human Nature had been rush-released two months earlier in an attempt to re-engage radio programmers after a particularly poor reception to the Bedtime Story single – which had been virtually ignored by most stations who instead kept their focus on Madonna’s previous radio smash hit, Take A Bow.

-On August 5 2008, Madonna’s Give It 2 Me was released as an eight track CD maxi-single by Warner Bros.
+On August 5 2008, Madonna’s Give It 2 Me was released as a CD maxi-single by Warner Bros.
 Records in the U.S. It included amazing club remixes by Eddie Amador, Paul Oakenfold, Fedde Le Grand, Tong & Spoon, Jody den Broeder, and a ragga mix by Sly & Robbie.

 The single was also issued in the U.S. as a double-vinyl 12-inch set, a 12-inch vinyl picture disc and as a double-vinyl 7-inch set coupled with her previous single, 4 Minutes.
 Though no Canadian pressings of the single were issued, the U.S. CD maxi-single was distributed to Canadian retailers with a Warner Music Canada special import sticker.

-On July 14 2003, Madonna’s Hollywood was released as the second single (excluding Die Another Day, which was released as a single to promote the soundtrack of the same name) from the American Life album.
+On July 14 2003, Madonna’s Hollywood was released as the second single from the American Life album (excluding Die Another Day, since its release as a single was intended to promote the Bond film and soundtrack album of the same name).

 Hollywood was written and produced by Madonna & Mirwais Ahmadzaï.
 The music video was directed by Jean-Baptiste Mondino.